brendan-rius/markov-model/README.md

-# A stupid Hidden Markov Model
+# A stupid Markov Model :)

-A stupid example of a hidden Markov Model.
+Markov model playground

 ## Requirements

 + Python 3

-## Available HMM
+## Available Markov Models implementations

-### Text HMM
+### Text Markov Model

+The time is the order of appearance of tokens (words) in a text, the space is made of the set of words.

 Can generate a sentence after having been trained with a text.
 Code example:
 The sentences will look like english sentences, but will have no meaning.